brevzin/cpp_proposals/2806_do_expr/do-expr.md

 C++ is a language built on statements. `if` is not an expression, loops aren't expressions, statements aren't expressions (except maybe in the specific case of `$expression$;`).

-When a single expression is insufficient, the only solution C++ currently has as its disposal is to invoke a function - where that function can now contain arbitrarily many statements.
+When a single expression is insufficient, the only solution C++ currently has at its disposal is to invoke a function - where that function can now contain arbitrarily many statements.
 Since C++11, that function can be expressed more conveniently in the form of an immediately invoked lambda.

 However, this approach leaves a lot to be desired.
 An immediately invoked lambda introduced an extra function scope, which makes control flow much more challenging - it becomes impossible to `break` or `continue` out of a loop, and attempting to `return` from the enclosing function or `co_await`, `co_yield`, or `co_return` from the enclosing coroutine becomes an exercise in cleverness.

-You also have to deal with the issue that the difference between initializing a variable used an immediately-invoked lambda and initializing a variable from a lambda only differs in the trailing `()`, arbitrarily deep into an expression, which are easy to forget.
+You also have to deal with the issue that the difference between initializing a variable using an immediately-invoked lambda and initializing a variable from a lambda only differs in the trailing `()`, arbitrarily deep into an expression, which are easy to forget.
 Some people actually use `std::invoke` in this context, specifically to make it clearer that this lambda is, indeed, intended to be immediately invoked.

 This problem surfaces especially brightly in the context of [@P2688R4]{.title}, where the current design is built upon a sequence of: